You are listening to the Sean Hannity Radio Show Podcast.

 Now, if you get killed, I am not responsible.

-Oh, you I you better identify me.
+Oh, you better identify me.

 You better indemnify me.

-All right, forget it, deals off.
+All right, forget it.

-I've I've been around this crowd.
+I've been around this crowd.

-I went to Wawas the other night, so I know exactly the type of person that's around here.
+I went to Wawa's the other night, so I know exactly the type of person that's around here.

-All right, Ami, appreciate it.
+All right, Amy, appreciate it.

 Thank you.